vinayjn/vinayjn.github.io/_posts/2017-03-02-Your-Past-Successes.markdown

 date:   2017-03-02 12:24:55
 tags:
-keywords : koder, koder.me, Vinay Jain, vinay, blog, life, lessons, life-lessons, advice, motivation, inspiration, success, past description : "An overdue life lesson which guarantees success."
+keywords : koder, koder.me, Vinay Jain, vinay, blog, life, lessons, life-lessons, advice, motivation, inspiration, success, past summary : "An overdue life lesson which guarantees success."
 ---

 It has only been three years of my professional career and so much has changed since I started.
 I have gained as well as lost.
 I had the opportunity to live in three different cities but consequently had to leave some amazing and beautiful people behind.
 My career demanded to switch two employers serving 1 year to each.
 These employers didn’t just pay me well but appreciated and recognized my work.
 I learnt a lot, I had great colleagues who helped and encouraged me in hard times.
 I made some great friends and I’ll never forget them and I hope they don’t forget me as well.